ARMmbed/mbed-os/docs/design-documents/hal/0001-i2c-overhaul.md

  */
 void i2c_get_capabilities(i2c_capabilities_t *capabilities);

 /** Initialize the I2C peripheral.
-It sets the default parameters for I2C
+It sets the default parameters for the I2C
- *  peripheral, and configures its pins.
+ *  peripheral and configures its pins.
  *
  *  @param obj       The I2C object
  *  @param sda       The sda pin
  *  @param scl       The scl pin
- *  @param is_slave  Choose whether the peripheral is initialised as master or
+ *  @param is_slave  Choose whether the peripheral is initialized as master or
  *                   slave.
  */
 void i2c_init(i2c_t *obj, PinName sda, PinName scl, bool is_slave);